mixcore/mix.portal.react/docs/MIGRATION-PROMPT.md

 1. **NavItem Extensions**: The NavItem interface now includes `contextId`, `appId`, `personaIds`, `roleIds`, etc.
 2. **Context Provider**: The `NavigationContextProvider` manages the active context and persona
-3. **Context Selector**: Users can switch between contexts and personas via the sidebar
+3. **Context Selector**: Users can switch between contexts and personas via the sidebar and header
 4. **Filtered Items**: The sidebar dynamically renders navigation based on the active context
+5. **Header Apps CTA**: Provides a convenient way to switch between app contexts from any page

 ### Example Usage